MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Creates a detection clause registry key.

 ### [New-CMDetectionClauseRegistryKeyValue](New-CMDetectionClauseRegistryKeyValue.md)
-Creates a detection clause registry key value.
+Create a detection clause for a registry key in a configuration item or app detection method.

 ### [New-CMDetectionClauseWindowsInstaller](New-CMDetectionClauseWindowsInstaller.md)
 Creates a detection clause windows installer.